MoralisWeb3/Moralis-JS-SDK/.changeset/old-cherries-jam.md

 ---
-'@moralisweb3/api-utils': major
+'@moralisweb3/api-utils': minor
 ---

-Generic logic for api modules
+Create api-utils to have a use consistent api logic among out packages.